VaniaAgnes/matrix-vector-mult-benchmark/README.md

 Actual V[2] = 12; Expected V[2] = 12
 ```

-What the code does is just simply testing the `multiply_vector_matrix()` function with some of the input matrix and vector that has been provided as the test cases then compare the result produce by that function with the expected result.
+What the code does is just simply testing the `matVecMult()` function with some of the input matrix and vector that has been provided as the test cases then compare the result produce by that function with the expected result.
 If it's the same, then we can considered that the function works correctly.

 ## Exploring Time Complexity

 Command to compile the `main_b_time.c` file
 ```
-gcc -o main_b_time.exe main_b_time.c mylib/mylib.c
+gcc -o main_b_time.exe main_b_time.c utils/utils.c mylib/mylib.c
 ```

 Command to run the program (on windows):